“High aims form high characters, and great objects bring out great minds” – Tryon Edwards

 There are some very useful libaries that are not part of Excel VBA.
 These include the Dictionary, Database objects, Outlook VBA objects, Word VBA objects and so on.

 These are written using COM interfaces.
-The beauty of COM is that was can easily use these libraries in our projects.
+The beauty of COM is that we can easily use these libraries in our projects.

 If we add a reference to the library we create the object in the normal way.